-Designed to invigorate the body and mind while celebrating the creativity that winter brings, The Great Northern is a 12-day celebration (Jan.
-25-Feb.
-5, 2023) of all things winter spread across Minneapolis and St. Paul.
+Designed to invigorate the body and mind while toasting the creativity that winter brings, The Great Northern is a two-week celebration (Jan.
+24-Feb.
+4, 2024) of all things winter spread across Minneapolis and St. Paul.

 6. Drop a line at the Jaycees Ice Fishing Extravaganza.

 If you’ve ever wanted to try ice fishing, this is the time and the place to do it.
 The Brainerd Jaycees $150,000 Ice Fishing Extravaganza (Jan.
 28, 2023) is an annual fundraising event held each January.
 Proceeds benefit Confidence Learning Center and other local charities.